pygos/build/docs/build.md

 * `LINUX_TGT` contains the space seperated make targets for the generic, main line, LTS kernel package.
 * `OPENSSL_TARGET` contains the target architecture for the OpenSSL package.
+* `CPU_IS_64BIT` is set to `yes` for 64 bit CPUs.
+This is needed for some packages like nginx that need a little help for cross compiling.

 ### Init System Configuration